shakilmith/documentaion/jpa/codeinjar/first-jpa-application/index.md

 </persistence>
 ```

-Here, persistence-unit is the root component and the persistence-unit name must be same as EntityManagerFactory name what you have used in your persistence class Then, inside **properties** component we provide our database information.
+Here, persistence-unit is the root component and the persistence-unit name must be same as EntityManagerFactory name what you have used in your persistence class.
+Then, inside **properties** component we provide our database information.
 JDBC driver name, database url, user-name and password.
 Also we use hibernate specific mappings like hibernate.hbm2ddl.auto.

-Note: hibernate.hbm2ddl.auto contains 4 possible values.
+**Note:** hibernate.hbm2ddl.auto contains 4 possible values.
    - create: create the schema (means create tables with data) and erase the previous data if it finds any.
    - create-drop: create the schema and drop when the application is stopped.
    - update: update the schema or table, but if you have association/linking with other tables (by using OneToOne or OneToMany etc.) like 2 table shares data with each other, you probably get error as your application then says, duplicate entry key '1/2/3..' for key 'related table details'...
    - validate: validate the schema, no changes will be generated in database.

 ## Create an Entity Model

-Now we will create a simple entity model (data table in other words) including getter/setter methods.
+Now we will create a simple entity model (database table in other words) including getter/setter methods.
 Let's name our Entity Model Person.java and must we have to annotate it by using the @Entity annotation.

-Person.java
+**Person.java**

 ```
 package com.company.model;